 - Adults without dependents under Medicaid expansion with income up to 138% of the FPL

 As shown above, Adults (ages 21-64) whose income is at or below 138% of the Federal Poverty Level may qualify for Medi-Cal under the Affordable Care Act Medicaid expansion.

-Below is the 2022 California Medi-Cal income limits for adults based on household size.
+Below are the 2023 California Medi-Cal income limits for adults based on household size.

 For income limits for other Medi-Cal eligible groups in California, see our Medi-Cal income limit guide.

 Starting in 2022, California is removing Asset Test for Medicaid Eligibility.

 The state is making big changes to how it determines Medicaid eligibility for long-term care by eliminating the requirement that applicants have limited assets.